-Week one saw us looking at what was to be done and deciding our plan of action.
-As the Castle Hotel uses the lower part of the garden for guests to sit and also for weddings and photo’s etc. we decided to start by the hotel car park and work across to hopefully have some degree of tidiness by the time spring came.
-The boarder adjacent to the car park has various colours of euonymous which were grossly overgrown and spilling across the path.
+Monday 14th October 2019 – Week one saw us looking at what was to be done and deciding our plan of action.
+As the Castle Hotel uses the lower part of the garden for guests to sit and also for weddings and photos, etc., we decided to start by the hotel car park and work across to hopefully have some degree of tidiness by the time spring came.
+The boarder adjacent to the car park has various colours of euonymus which were grossly overgrown and spilling across the path.
 We cut these back and also the hypericum which had spread everywhere.
 We will have to spray with weedkiller in the spring when growth restarts.
 The resulting vegetation was bagged and two trips to the recycling centre saw the end of the first week.
 We decided what we would do the following week and carried out the risk assessment.

-Week three was the removal of the overgrown shrub both on the raised part of the wall and all around the base.
-Whilst one cut the other shredded.
+Monday 28th October 2019 – Week three involved removal of the overgrown shrub both on the raised part of the wall and all around the base.
+Whilst one volunteer cut the other shredded.
 Shredding helps the vegetation breakdown quicker and saves an incredible amount of space.
-We discovered a wall which we were unaware of previously.
+We discovered a wall which we were unaware of.
 Chris W. is an archaeologist and didn’t think it was an ancient wall but would get Chris Webster of SWHT who has studied these gardens for many years to have a look.
 At the end of the morning we could stand at the entrance to the gardens and see round the corner to the steps, and had three quarters filled the bin.
 In the corner on the left as you enter the gardens there were two very overgrown bay trees, very close to the wall.
 We decided we would tackle those the following week, identified tools required and did the risk assessment.

-Week 9.
-No Elly this week.
+Tuesday 17th December 2019 – Week nine.
+No Ellie this week.
 Chris and Richard tackled the three large shrubs whilst I shredded what had been cut the week before.
 They created another enormous pile and I couldn’t catch up with them.
 The resultant shreddings were deposited in an area previously used by the hotel for depositing their grass cuttings.
 We have to be very careful as there are two dips in the ground and we don’t know the depth.
 Time to call in the specialists.
 Gave a general tidy up and decided we would have next week off as it would be Christmas eve.

-Week 10.
-No Elly who is still in London.
+Tuesday 31st December 2019 – Week 10.
+No Ellie who is still in London.
 Chris and I had decided before our Christmas break we would tackle the Escallonia which was perched on the corner of one of the walls surrounding the sunken garden.
 We thought we would get it cut and shredded in one morning and possibly have time to move onto something else.
 Three and a half hours later we had only managed half of the shrubs removal and shredding.
-We were very disappointed as this would have been the final opening up of the raised area from the hotel carpark.
+We were very disappointed as this would have been the final opening up of the raised area from the hotel car park.
 The shrub had obviously not been maintained for many years to keep it in a manageable state.

-Week 12.
+Tuesday 14th January 2020 – Week 12.
 Chris and Ellie tackled the overgrown shrubs on the raised area facing the courtyard of the museum whilst I attempted to clear the grandfathers beard which looks very tatty hanging down the walls.
 This is going to be a problem to get rid of and will require spraying.
 It is so tough it will not break, even thin stems have to be cut.
 I didn’t make as much progress as I would have liked, it would need more hands and tools to clear properly.
-However, as this was Ellies last week with us, (new job starting next week in London ), she was determined to break through the bushes to be able to see the courtyard of the castle.
+However, as this was Ellie’s last week with us, (new job starting next week in London ), she was determined to break through the bushes to be able to see the courtyard of the castle.
 Both she and Chris used the loppers and saws to good effect and achieved her aim.
 We were all very tired at the end of this session and will continue to open up the vista next week.